 If your study permit expires after you have submitted your application for an extension but before you receive a decision on your application, you can stay in Canada under what’s called implied status.
 That means the law implies you are a temporary resident.
-That status lasts until CIC decides on your new permit application.
+That status lasts until we decide on your new permit application.
 However, you must respect the following requirements.

 If you applied for another study permit:

 - You must stay in Canada and meet the conditions of your original study permit.
 For example, you cannot quit school to start working.
-You can keep studying until CIC decides on your application.
+You can keep studying until we decide on your application.